paypal/paypal-ios/docs/PayPalWebCheckout/README.md

 ### 2. Configure your application to present an authentication session

-The PayPal Web Checkout uses an [ASWebAuthenticationSession](https://developer.apple.com/documentation/authenticationservices/aswebauthenticationsession) to complete the payment flow.
+The PayPal Web Checkout module uses an [ASWebAuthenticationSession](https://developer.apple.com/documentation/authenticationservices/aswebauthenticationsession) to complete the payment flow.

 Make sure your `ViewController` conforms to the `ASWebAuthenticationPresentationContextProviding` protocol: